TimeWarpEngineering/timewarp-state/.ai/references.md

       - Mastering Markdown: https://guides.github.com/features/mastering-markdown/
 ---

-This file contains a list of external dependencies and libraries used in the Codebase Context Specification project.
+This file contains a list of external dependencies and libraries.
 The YAML front-matter above provides structured data about each dependency, including its relationship to the project and links to relevant resources.
 These resources include official documentation, articles, blogs, and Stack Overflow posts.